RiRi9527/MERN-EZCHECK-DEMO/README.md

 3. Things I will do better:

-- "I will do better by designing the database and various data types before developing the app, ensuring that the data between the front end and back end remains consistent.
+- I will do better by designing the database and various data types before developing the app, ensuring that the data between the front end and back end remains consistent.
 This way, I can avoid many data format conversion
+- I will pay more attention to TypeScript type formatting, reduce the use of type: any.